1. Introduction

 No system can guarantee absolute security.
 You acknowledge that electronic storage and transmission involve inherent risk.

-The Service is not intended for processing Protected Health Information as defined by HIPAA unless a Business Associate Agreement is executed.
+The Service is not intended for processing Protected Health Information as defined by HIPAA unless Professional identity and evidence workflows have been enabled for your organization and any required Business Associate Agreement has been fully executed.

 PHI functionality is disabled by default.

-If you intend to enter PHI into the Service:
+If you intend to enter PHI into the Service, or intend for TestLedger to create, receive, maintain, or transmit PHI on your behalf:

 Contact [email protected] to initiate a BAA request.